Race Claims

 • Nothing was ever said out loud — the pattern just kept pointing one direction.

 Legally, none of that requires someone to use a slur.
 Race discrimination is an employer treating you worse because of race or color — in hiring, pay, assignments, discipline, promotion, layoff, or firing — plus race-based harassment that makes the workplace hostile, and punishment for speaking up about it.
 The protection runs to every race: what matters is that race was the reason, not which race you are.
-In Tennessee it's prohibited by the state Human Rights Law; federally, by Title VII of the Civil Rights Act of 1964.
+In Tennessee there's no state fair-employment agency that takes this kind of charge, so it's covered primarily by federal law; federally, by Title VII of the Civil Rights Act of 1964.

 Race, or national origin?
 They overlap.